Child Custody

 At Tracton Law Firm in Sugar Land, Texas, I personally understand the concerns parents have about how divorce may impact their children and the quality of their parent-child relationships.
 Child custody disputes are emotional experiences, but my primary objective as your legal advocate is to obtain a favorable custody order for you and your child.

-I have more than 40 years of family law experience helping parents apply the facts of their case to the statutory factors the court considers when determining custody.
+I have more than 40 years of family law experience helping parents apply the facts of their cases to the statutory factors the court considers when determining custody.
 I’ve been divorced myself and have multiple children I maintain strong relationships with, so I am personally dedicated to helping divorcing parents negotiate or litigate a favorable custody agreement.
-Let a Sugar land child custody lawyer with an established track record help you and your child today.
+Let an experienced Sugar Land child custody lawyer with an established track record help you and your child today.

-Schedule a free initial consultation onlineto discuss your child custody case in more detail.
-I serve clients throughout Fort Bend, Harris and Brazoria Counties.
+Schedule an initial consultation by contacting us online or calling (281) 962-7738 to discuss your child custody case in more detail.
+Our Sugar Land child custody lawyer serves clients throughout Fort Bend, Harris and Brazoria Counties

 The Texas courts generally respect custodial arrangements agreed to by parents in negotiations outside of trial, but if you cannot reach an agreement, the court in TX will decide on the final custody arrangement.
 Whether you intend to resolve child custody issues in negotiation or in family court, you want an experienced child custody attorney serving Sugar Land on your side to advocate for your parental rights.